 Behold then the joy of the whole universe.
 Let the union of God and man in the Son of the Virgin Mary fill us with awe and adoration.
 Let us fear and worship the undivided Trinity as we sing the praise of the ever-virgin Mary, the holy temple of God, and of God himself, her Son and spotless Bridegroom.
 To him be glory for ever and ever.
 Amen.

-This reading, taken from a homily Cyril of Alexandria preached to the council of Ephesus (Hom 4: PG 77, 992.
+This reading is from a homily Cyril of Alexandria to the council of Ephesus (Hom 4: PG 77, 992.
 995-996) in AD 431..
-It is used in the Roman Cathholic Office of Readings for the Feast of the Dedication of the Basilica of St. Mary Major (Santa Maria Maggiore) on August 5.
+It appears in the Roman Cathholic Office of Readings for the Feast of the Dedication of the Basilica of St. Mary Major (Santa Maria Maggiore) on August 5.

 Basilica of St. Mary Major, August 5